Here we are again at the edge of the volcano. A Patriots player we thought irreplaceable is nearing replacement.

 If history is our guide, the loss won’t stop the onward march of the Patriots dynasty.
 We won't know for a few years if the possible departure of Tom Brady will yield a different result.
 But there’s no room for sacred cows in Belichick’s empire.
 Not even sacred GOATs.

 Belichick has had the mettle to move on from a long list of players — from very good to legendary — and stoically taken the ensuing hits.
-Every instance — we will look at 18 of them in the coming days — is rich in backstory.
+Every instance — we've already looked at some of them — is rich in backstory.
 What happened?
 Why did it happen?
-And what did the player — a few years removed from the move — have to say about his ex-coach?

 As Brady approaches free agency, these stories are a reminder we've been here before.
 Many times.
 It's just business.